mocnik-science/osm-python-tools/docs/nominatim.md

 ## Individual results

-Geocoding can lead to ambiguous results, in case of which Nominatim provides a list of results.
+Forward geocoding can lead to ambiguous results, in case of which Nominatim provides a list of results.
 When you use Nominatim like before to query for the `address`, `displayName`, or `areaId`, the first result that has this attribute is considered.

 If you want to have more fine-grained access to the list of results, you can iterate through them:
 ```python